Fix upload issues with Flickr

 You can see if there's something wrong with your browser by trying another upload method.

-- Upload with another web browser (Firefox, Chrome, Internet Explorer).
+- Upload with another web browser (Firefox, Chrome, or Edge).

 - Upload with the Mac or Windows Uploadr desktop app